From Red Power, August 15, 2010

-The main impetus and goal of the 2010 Red Shirt siege of Bangkok was to prevent this clique of generals from assuming top positions of power in the Thai military during the military reshuffle that year.
+The main impetus and goal of the 2010 Red Shirt siege of Bangkok was to prevent the Eastern Tiger clique of generals from assuming top positions of power in the military during the reshuffle that year.

 In 2013, Thaksin apparently thought he had pacified Gen. Prayuth–the purposely leaked Thaksin audio was meant to broadcast this to the political world.
 After the audio was released, bold moves to grant Thaksin amnesty were started along with constitutional amendments that would result in cementing Pheu Thai power in government for the foreseeable future.

-The confidence that underpinned the amnesty push was apparent.
+This confidence was apparent in the scope of Thaksin’s amnesty.
 The mass amnesty that was being pushed would have stretched all the way back to 2004–well before resistance to Thaksin’s rule and mass political turmoil became widespread.

 This was to cover controversial actions by Thaksin himself during his time as prime minister–such as mass extra-judicial killings of drug suspects and enforced disappearances.
-This would enable a new Thaksin premiership to begin unburdened by court activism that had hampered Thaksin at every turn.
+This would enable a new Thaksin premiership to begin unburdened by court activism that had hampered Thaksin at every turn in the past.

-When the Shinawatra family first heard that Eastern Tiger Gen. Prayuth had declared martial law in 2014, they must have thought they should have fought even harder in 2009 and 2010 to prevent him from ever gaining power in the first place.]
+When the Shinawatra family first heard that Eastern Tiger Gen. Prayuth had declared martial law in 2014, they must have wished that they had fought even harder in 2009 and 2010 to prevent him from ever gaining power in the first place.]

 2Bangkok.com Editor Ron Morris’ book, The Thai Book: A Field Guide to Thai Political Motivations, is available in the Kindle Store.